Pari (2018 Indian film): Plot

-Arnab is a young man who runs a printing press.
+Arnab is a young man who owns and operates a printing press.
 Piyali, a nurse, is set for an arranged marriage with him.
 On the way home in the heavy rain, he and his parents accidentally hit an old woman.
-The woman dies and when the police searches her home, an old hut in the forest, they find a dirty Rukhsana chained inside.
+The woman dies, and when the police search her home, an old hut in the forest, they find a dirty Rukhsana chained inside.
 Arnab, feeling sympathetic and responsible upon realising she has no one, takes her in.
 Rukhsana knows nothing of the modern outside world and often sees demonic visions that frighten her.
 Arnab finds her strange but endearing.
 As the two spend time together, she falls in love with him.
 A mortuary assistant discovers that Rukhsana's mother has the cult's mark on her skin and informs Professor Ali, who has been searching for Rukhsana for years.

 One night, Rukhsana gets sick.
 Though Arnab mistakes it for her period, the truth is that her body needs to spew out the poison it produces every month due to her demon blood.
 She secretly kills a dog by biting it and releasing her poison.
-She later admits that she loves Arnab and the two make love.
+She later admits that she loves Arnab, and the two make love.
 The next morning, Professor Ali confronts Arnab with the truth about her, but he refuses to believe him.
 The morgue assistant fights Arnab, injuring him.
 Rukhsana kills the assistant in retaliation and gets between Arnab and Piyali, feeling jealous.
 When Arnab argues with her, she grabs him by the throat and lifts him clear off the ground.